 This phrase emphasizes the importance of perseverance.

-CPAS is a volunteer-run, charitable, support organization committed to helping parents who are or have experienced parental alienation.
+CPAS is a volunteer-run, charitable support organization dedicated to assisting parents who are experiencing or have faced parental alienation.

-Parental Alienation (PA) is the process, and the result, of psychological manipulation of a child into showing unwarranted fear, disrespect or hostility towards a parent.
-As a distinctive form of psychological abuse towards both the child and the rejected family members, it occurs almost exclusively in association with family separation or divorce, particularly where legal action is involved.
-Most commonly, the primary cause is a parent wishing to exclude another parent from the life of their child, but other family members or friends, as well as professionals involved with the family (including psychologists, therapists, lawyers and judges), may contribute significantly to the process.
+Parental alienation (PA) is the process and outcome of psychologically manipulating a child to exhibit unwarranted fear, disrespect, or hostility towards a parent.
+This distinctive form of psychological abuse affects both the child and the rejected family members, typically occurring in contexts of family separation or divorce, especially when legal action is involved.
+Often, the primary cause is one parent’s desire to exclude the other from the child’s life; however, other family members, friends, and professionals—including psychologists, therapists, lawyers, and judges—can also significantly contribute to the process of custodial interference.

-The process of alienation refers to Alienating Behaviors (AB), which are the actions, tactics and both verbal and non-verbal behaviors by the alienator that constitute what the DSM (Diagnostic and Statistical Manual of Mental Disorders) labels as Child Psychological Abuse.
-In common language, it is child maltreatment and should be considered criminal.
-The possible result of these efforts are the manifestations in the child, whether or not the child reciprocates or if the child resists contact with the targeted parent (TP).
+The process of alienation encompasses Alienating Behaviors (AB), which include the actions and tactics employed by the alienator, as well as both verbal and non-verbal behaviors that the DSM (Diagnostic and Statistical Manual of Mental Disorders) classifies as Child Psychological Abuse.
+In everyday terms, this is child maltreatment and should be recognized as criminal.
+The consequences of these actions can manifest in the child, regardless of whether the child reciprocates or resists contact with the targeted parent (TP).

-Parental Alienation often leads to long-term, or even permanent, estrangement of a child or children from one parent and their family and, as a particularly Adverse Childhood Experience, almost always results in significantly increased lifetime risks of both mental and physical illness.
+Parental alienation frequently leads to long-term or even permanent estrangement of a child from one parent and their family.
+As a significant Adverse Childhood Experience, it often results in greatly increased lifetime risks of both mental and physical illness.

-If you or someone you love have experienced hostile aggressive parenting and the ravages of parental alienation, you need a support group who understands the pain.
-If you have suffered through this form of domestic violence and believe your children have been impacted by this form of child abuse and that they are suffering from what historically was labeled "parental alienation syndrome," then you need us.
+If you or someone you care about has endured hostile aggressive parenting and the repercussions of parental alienation, you need a support group in Colorado that understands your pain.
+If you’ve suffered from this form of domestic violence and believe your children have been affected by child abuse related to parental alienation, we are here to help.

-We are industry professionals and parents, grandparents and other loved ones who "get it" and can help provide you the knowledge, resources, and support to survive and thrive.
+We are industry professionals, parents, grandparents, and concerned loved ones who truly understand your situation and can offer you the knowledge, resources, and support necessary to survive and thrive.

-We are the original support group in Colorado advocating for families impacted by parental alienation and the related issues of custodial interference, false allegations, coercive control, and domestic violence by proxy.
-We are a registered non-profit and the chapter affiliate of a 501(c)(3) who is fighting for you and your children who are "caught in the middle."
+As the original support group in Colorado advocating for families impacted by parental alienation and related issues such as custodial interference, false allegations, coercive control, and domestic violence by proxy, we are a registered non-profit and the chapter affiliate of a 501(c)(3) dedicated to fighting for you and your children who are caught in the middle.
 We are also the largest and longest-running in-person support group of its kind in North America.

-We hold monthly in-person meetings where we offer education, discussion, and support to help you deal with your situation.
-We also provide access to a variety of support resources, workshops, webinars, and conferences with the top experts in the world.
+We hold monthly in-person meetings where we provide education, discussion, and support to help you navigate your situation.
+Additionally, we offer access to a variety of support resources, workshops, webinars, and conferences featuring top experts in the field.

-Please join us and help us raise awareness of this horribly abusive family dynamic, because we need you!
+Please join us in raising awareness of this profoundly abusive family dynamic, because we need you!

 is a 501(c)(3) nonprofit organization.